joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

     - *alive* : Mutants that were not detected by the test suite (all tests passed).
     - *killedByCompiler* : Invalid mutants generated that caused the compilation of the project to fail.
     - *timeout* : Mutants that timed out during test suite execution.

+-   --id : Specify a specific mutant by Id.

+-   --rationale : Provide a rationale for marking a mutant.

 ## Analyze
 *Analyze-mode for the plugin.
 Is used to find mutation points in the project by traversing the AST for the eligible files.
 Will write results into a database that will be used later for testing and generation of mutants.*